The Samsung Galaxy Watch Active 2 smartwatch launched back in 2019, and it's still a hugely significant part of the Galaxy Watch range.

 It's all the same good stuff we got on the first Active and we're glad it's still as effective in keeping us active throughout the day, and not just for that lunchtime gym workout.

-Step tracking compared: Samsung (left) and Garmin (right)
+Step tracking compared: Samsung Galaxy Watch Active 2 (left) and Garmin fitness tracker (right)

-When you're not moving, the Active 2 is monitoring your bed time.
-It's done automatically, and its ability to do that has come on leaps and bounds from the early days.
+When you're not moving, the Active 2 is a decent sleep tracker.
+Sleep monitoring is done automatically, and its ability to do that has come on leaps and bounds from the early days.
 Like your steps, sleep data is stored inside the Samsung Health phone app.
 You can view last night's sleep by going to the Samsung Health screen on your watch, too.

 Sleep tracking compared: Samsung (left), Garmin (centre) and Withings (right)

-Our thoughts about Samsung Health haven't really changed from the last time we had to encounter it.
-On the surface, it looks like a nice app, but using it still feels a bit archaic and finding the data you care about is far less intuitive than, say, in the Fitbit app.
+Our thoughts about Samsung Health haven't really changed.
+On the surface, it looks like a nice app, but using it still feels a bit archaic and finding the data you care about is far less intuitive than, say, in the Fitbit companion app.

 Samsung Galaxy Watch Active 2: Sports tracking